Frugal Activities For Hot Summer Days

 Who doesn’t love ice cream?
-I don’t eat a lot of dairy products, but I do love ice cream.
+I don’t eat a lot of dairy products, but I love ice cream.
 Sometimes I get soy-based ice cream at Trader Joe’s.

 Since I live alone, I often get several pints of various flavors and indulge in a spoonful or two right from the container.
+I usually do this in the evening when I need something a little sweet to top off my day.

-Read a good book.
+Read a book

 Books are like taking a magic carpet ride.
 You can travel all over the world without leaving your comfortable chair.

-I used to do this a lot, but I’ve gotten out of the habit.
-It’s a great way to creatively occupy yourself for an afternoon and then surprise the person you choose to send it to.
+It’s a great way to occupy yourself for an afternoon and surprise the person you choose to send it to.
 They will feel honored to receive a handmade treasure from you.

-Snuggle up with your pet.
+Snuggle with your pet

 Our pets give us unconditional love.
 And they love to be petted or brushed.
 So indulge both of you.
 Studies show that petting an animal lowers your blood pressure.